Your IP:Unknown

 Checking for DNS leaks helps protect your privacy and ensure that your internet browsing activity is not exposed to unauthorized and potentially malicious parties.
 You should check for DNS leaks regularly to verify your DNS requests go where they should and that your online activity remains private.

-How do you test for DNS leaks?
+How do you check if your DNS is leaking?

-The easiest way to detect a DNS leak is using a specially designed DNS leak test.
+The easiest way to detect a DNS leak is by using a specially designed DNS leak test.
 NordVPN’s DNS leak test tool checks for DNS leaks and shows whether your internet traffic is routed through your chosen DNS or going elsewhere.
 It’ll also explain how to read the test results.

 How to fix and prevent DNS leaks